Ready to talk about worm tea for healthy plants? Let’s do it!

 One thing I love is preventing root rot.

-So, I have quite a few plants in the house that do not drain.
+So, I have quite a few healthy plants in the house that do not drain.
 It’s imperative to make sure those roots are healthy when you can’t always be sure when the soil is draining properly.

 It can greatly aid in keeping things under control with root rot, and pathogens, especially when you have more than just a few houseplants.